50 Amazing DIY Hacks That Will Make You Feel Like a Total Genius

 Unleash your inner MacGyver.

-Short of a magic lamp (or massive Amazon order), your life isn’t likely to get a whole lot neater, easier, or more organized on its own.
-Luckily, with these easy do-it-yourself solutions, you can tackle your seemingly endless to-do list while saving yourself some serious cash (and sanity) along the way.
-From getting marks off of clothes and furniture to keeping your AC clean, read on to discover these DIY hacks you’ll wish you knew earlier.
+Short of a magic lamp (or massive Amazon order), your life isn't likely to get a whole lot neater, easier, or more organized on its own.
+Luckily, there are a few easy, do-it-yourself solutions for almost every daily challenge.
+From getting marks off clothes and furniture to keeping your air conditioner clean, there's pretty much nothing you can't tackle yourself.
+To learn how to improve every aspect of your life with some simple handywork, read these incredible DIY hacks you'll wish you knew sooner.
+And for more great DIY advice, prepare to be amazed by these 30 Easy Home Hacks That Will Blow Your Mind.

 Remove a deodorant stain with pantyhose.